qtekfun/qtekfun.github.io/_posts/software-development/2024-05-17-zsh-install-and-configure.md

 categories: software-development
 ---

-# Zsh: install and configure like a pro

 Today, I want to start learning Zsh.
 How to install it, how to configure it and the tricky things.
 So, let's go.

 ## How to install Zsh?